Developed in collaboration with:

 The Sexual Violence Prevention Project (SVPP) is the development of a comprehensive and mandatory four-year prevention curriculum for all undergraduate students.

-Unfortunately, most people are or will be affected in some way by sexual assault, dating violence, stalking, or harassment, and that's not ok.
+Unfortunately, most people are or will be affected in some way by sexual assault, relationship violence, stalking, or harassment, and that's not ok.
 This is a cultural problem not just at Dartmouth, but nationally and globally.
 If every one of us learned and used the skills to prevent harm before it occurred, we could create a better and safer Dartmouth, and a better and safer world.
 The skills acquired through the SVPP are not only useful at Dartmouth, but are intended to be transferable to students' personal and professional lives long after Dartmouth.
 Changing culture starts with us, all of us, changing one behavior at a time.

-Visit Evaluation FAQs for more information about the CBE survey and research.
+Visit Evaluation FAQs for more information.

 Yes.
 The SVPP is part of the undergraduate Dartmouth experience and required for all students, starting with the class of 2023.
 Students who do not complete their requirements will be in violation of our Community Standards.

 This is not intended to be punitive, but we do believe that it will take all of us working together to prevent violence, and participation is critical to being a member of the Dartmouth community.

 If students are having difficulty completing their requirements for personal reasons and need additional time and/or an accommodation, they can contact SVPP@Dartmouth.edu to make arrangements.
 To request an accommodation or program waiver for a personal reason from a confidential resource, students can contact Bailey Ray (WISE Campus Advocate) email@example.com or Daveen Litwin (College Chaplain) at College.Chaplain@dartmouth.edu.
 We want this to work for you, not against you.